EFanZh/Graphviz-Preview/README.md

 - [ ] Apply configuration change without restart.
 - [ ] Allow user to manipulate preview with keyboard.
 - [ ] Add CI integration.
+- [ ] Add animation for zooming.
+- [ ] Take a new screenshot.
+- [ ] Allow user to configure the default zoom mode.
+- [ ] Add a preview button for source editor.

 ## Known issues

 - After saving an untitled file, the preview becomes invalid.
 - The graph border and the the shadow is not strictly aligned.
-- When the zooming ratio is too large, the graph may be at a wrong position.
+- When the zoom ratio is too large, the graph may be at a wrong position.
-- Current, only one “dot” application is allowed to run, so the preview may not look very smooth.
+- Current, only one “dot” application is allowed to run, so the preview may not look very smooth when the source is being edited quickly.